qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-1.rst

 We have heard it a couple of times: Users are missing a tutorial a bit more complex than the simple :ref:`"Hello World" tutorial <pages/getting_started/helloworld#helloworld>` we already have.
 Today, we want to close that gap between the first tutorial and the `demo applications <http://demo.qooxdoo.org>`_ included in the framework like the `Feedreader <http://demo.qooxdoo.org/%{version}/feedreader>`_.

-As you sure have read in the headline, we are building a simple identica application. `identica <http://identi.ca>`_ is a twitter like service for posting public short messages and has a `twitter like API <http://status.net/wiki/Twitter-compatible_API>`_ for accessing data.
+As you sure have read in the headline, we are building a simple identica application. `identica <http://identi.ca>`_ is a twitter like service for posting public short messages and has a `twitter like API <http://status.net/wiki/Twitter-compatible_API>`_ for accessing data. twitter itself changed its API to OAuth authorization which would be too much for this tutorial.
+If your are interested in OAuth, check out the `github demo <http://demo.qooxdoo.org/%{version}/demobrowser/#data~Github.html>`_.

 The following mockup shows you how the application should look like at the end.

 |identica mockup.png|